renaudjmathieu/MyApp/README.md

 # :heart: Attributions

+This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).

-This website makes use of open-source illustrations from [unDraw](https://undraw.co/).
+It makes use of open-source illustrations from [unDraw](https://undraw.co/).

-It also uses open data from the [STM](https://www.stm.info/en/about/developers), which is available under a [Creative Commons – Attribution 4.0 CC-BY](https://creativecommons.org/licenses/by/4.0) licence.
+It also makes uses of open data from the [STM](https://www.stm.info/en/about/developers), which is available under a [Creative Commons – Attribution 4.0 CC-BY](https://creativecommons.org/licenses/by/4.0) licence.

 [![License: CC BY 4.0](https://img.shields.io/badge/License-CC_BY_4.0-lightgrey.svg)](https://creativecommons.org/licenses/by/4.0/)

-It is built using these products :
+This project was built using these products :

 [<img src="https://powerapps.microsoft.com/images/application-logos/svg/powerbi.svg" width="50">][powerbi]
 [<img src="https://azure.microsoft.com/svghandler/app-service-static/?width=600&height=315" width="80">][azure-static-web-apps]